QI2lab/Gpufit/README.md

 git clone https://github.com/QI2lab/Gpufit.git
 cd Gpufit
 ```
-Ensure that the top level directory is named `Gpufit`, otherwise cmake will not be able to generate the build files

 ## building on Windows
 The build instructions for the Gpufit source suggest using Visual Studio 2013.
 However, this version is not compatible